-The provisions of this section of the NAPE/AFSCME and State of Nebraska Labor Contract are non-grievable.
+The provisions of this section of the NAPE/AFSCME and State of Nebraska Labor Contract and of the FOP and State of Nebraska Labor Contract are non-grievable.
 Employees may contribute accrued vacation leave or compensatory time to benefit another State employee in the same agency suffering from a catastrophic illness.
 Vacation/Compensatory leave shall be donated in no less than four (4) hour increments.
 The contributing employee must identify the specific amount of time donated and the name of the recipient of the donated vacation/compensatory leave on forms provided by the Employer for this purpose.
 The agency shall transfer donated leave to the recipient's account on an as needed basis.

 Donated Leave will be available only to employees who have exhausted their own paid leave through bona fide serious illness or accident.
 Donating employees must sign an authorization, including specifying the specific employee to be a recipient of the donation.
 Leave transferred will be converted to a dollar value and then converted to hours based on the recipient's hourly rate e.g., the leave donor's salary is $6.00 per hour and the recipient's salary is $12.00 per hour; thus a donor must transfer twice the amount of hours to achieve full conversion.
 No more than 1200 hours of donated leave may be received by an employee during a twelve month period.